-Transport Canada's updated response to Recommendation M96-06 (February 2015)
+Transport Canada's updated response to Recommendation M96-07 (February 2015)

-Follow-up information provided by Transport Canada (TC) indicated that the 50 Canadian ports under its responsibility will soon be divested and that the onus for firefighting safety will be on the new port operators.
+Follow-up information provided by Transport Canada (TC) indicated that the 50 Canadian ports and port facilities under its responsibility will soon be divested and that the onus for firefighting safety will be on the new port operators.

-TC also provided information that had been previously given to the TSB in 2002, which indicated that some firefighting awareness sessions were provided to the ports in 2001, and that a series of courses were given by two consultants on behalf of TC to make community fire departments aware of the differences involved in fighting fires onboard a vessel.
-A total of 49 presentations were given across Canada at various locations including Canada Port Authorities, public ports, and to fire and town officials; these were completed in 2002.
-TC also provided the community fire departments with the International Fire Fighting Shore Connection for combating fires on board foreign flagged vessels that may not have North American standard hose connections.
+TC also provided information that had been previous given to the TSB in 2002, which indicated that some firefighting awareness sessions were provided to the ports in 2001, and that a series of courses were given by two consultants on behalf of TC to make community fire departments aware of the differences of fighting fires onboard a vessel.
+A total of 49 presentations, which were completed in 2002, were given across Canada at various locations including Canada Port Authorities, public ports, and fire and town officials.
+As well, TC provided the community fire departments with International Fire Fighting Shore Connection for combating fires on board foreign flagged vessels that may not have North American standard hose connections.